Graduate Degree Requirements

 All programs requiring a candidacy examination must specify the conditions, including timelines, for advancement to candidacy in the current catalog and/or in the program's graduate handbook.
-Students who successfully meet candidacy requirements must also file an Application for Degree Candidacy with the Dean of the Graduate School and Continuing Studies.
+Students who successfully meet candidacy requirements must also file an Application for Degree Candidacy with the Interim Dean of the Graduate School and Continuing Studies.
 Although advancement to candidacy does not guarantee a degree, it does indicate that the student has successfully met this examination requirement.

 Master's and education specialist-level programs that do not require a candidacy examination must determine a student's eligibility to advance to degree status with a clearly defined alternative approach.
 Timelines for satisfying this approach must also be specified for both full-time and part-time students (if applicable) in the current catalog and/or in the program's graduate handbook and disseminated to students.

 - Comprehensive examination: This is required for doctoral and specialist-level degree programs.
 Near the end of the entire degree program, the student is asked to demonstrate mastery of the subject matter.
 The nature and extent of the examination are up to the department, but it is expected to be substantial.
 The comprehensive examination should also include a professional self-assessment and a program review by the student.
-The dean of the Graduate School may participate in comprehensive examinations in any department at his or her option.
+The Interim Dean of the Graduate School may participate in comprehensive examinations in any department at his or her option.

 - Proficiency in ASL: Graduates of Gallaudet University graduate programs are expected to have proficiency in American Sign Language.
 The Graduate School recognizes that professionals in different fields will be expected to demonstrate different levels of skill, depending on their professional setting.
 Therefore, each graduate department sets its own requirements for its candidates for graduate degrees, based upon these requirements.
 Students are encouraged to check with individual departments for the most current proficiency levels required for the particular program of interest.